Williams302/Williams-Ahumuza/README.md

  My name is Ahumuza Williams Ashaba.
 My website is about a cafe, but not just any ordinary cafe.
-We prepare and serve exquisite meals, targetting the wealthy and classy people in the region
+We prepare and serve exquisite meals, targetting the wealthy and classy people in the region.
+And this is because of the excellent customer service and products we offer to all.